Ventajou/BladeGame/README.md

 - Web: the simple website used to host the [demos](http://ventajou.github.com/BladeGame/Web/).

 ## Building the code ##
 To build the code, you will need a Windows computer with the .NET Framework v4.0 or better.
-In addition, you will need to install the [Blade compiler](https://github.com/vannatech/blade).
+In addition, you will need to install the [Blade compiler](https://github.com/vannatech/blade/tree/NSIS_installer/release/latest).

-**Note: For the time being, the Blade installer requires Visual Studio 2010 to be installed, I'm working with the author to address that.**

 These should be enough for you to build from the command line, using the MSBuild tool: